Sense of Place Training

 Suitable for educators across subjects, grade levels, and locations, including:

-• K-12 Teachers
+• K–12 teachers

-• Graduate Students in Education Programs
+• Graduate students in education programs

-• Environmental, Literature, and History Educators
+• Environmental, literature, and history educators

-• Museum and Park Educators
+• Museum and park educators

-• Independent and Informal Educators
+• Independent and informal educators

-Bring Your Curriculum to Life Applying:
+Bring Your Curriculum to Life Through Applied Learning

-✔︎ Storytelling & Narrative-Based Teaching:
+✔︎ Storytelling & Narrative-Based Teaching

 ✔︎ Creative Expression as a Learning Tool

-Discover how to use place-based story, music, art, and creative writing to deepen understanding and connection.
+Use story, music, art, and creative writing to deepen understanding and connection.

-✔︎ 21st-Century Skills Through Sense of Place Learning:
+✔︎ 21st-Century Skills Through Sense of Place Learning

 Help students think critically, collaborate meaningfully, and engage creatively with history, culture, and nature.

-✔︎ Inquiry-Based Learning Strategies:
+✔︎ Inquiry-Based Learning Strategies

-✔︎ Building Confidence, Belonging, and Well-Being:
+✔︎ Building Confidence, Belonging, and Well-Being

-Training Example: Approaching Walden
+Approaching Walden

-Since 2006, Erica has led a core teaching segment of Approaching Walden, a professional development program for educators at Walden Pond.
+Since 2006, Erica has frequently led a core teaching segment of Approaching Walden, a professional development program for educators at Walden Pond.

 She invites participants to experience Thoreau not as a distant literary figure, but as an entry point into personal connection, reflection, and meaning.
-Rather than beginning with analysis for curriculum design, the training begins where meaningful learning often starts:
+Her seminar begins where meaningful learning often starts: with lived experience and personal connection to place.

 1. Beginning with Personal Connection

-: The session opens with guided reflective writing, inviting educators to reconnect with their own place experiences.
+The session opens with guided reflective writing, inviting educators to reconnect with their own place experiences.

 2. Experiencing Walden Today